aragon/aragon-wiki/docs/jobs/openings/frontend.md

 - Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Frontend Dev opening application`.
 - Please send along your GitHub profile.
 Since we are open source only, we require applicants for developer positions to have a very active and healthy GitHub profile.
-- Bonus: Why did Aragon caught your attention?
+- Bonus: Why did Aragon catch your attention?
 Which challenge within the crypto space are you more interested in?
 - Please send the following challenge completed:

 #### Challenge